A low Mach two-speed relaxation scheme for the compressible Euler equations with gravity: Numerical results

 \section{Numerical results}

 In this section we numerically investigate the theoretical properties of the relaxation scheme presented in the previous sections.
 The approximate Riemann solver in the scheme is equipped with the intermediate states defined in (\ref{eq:IS_vs})-(\ref{eq:IS_abZ}) and the relaxation speeds (\ref{eq:ap_relaxation_speeds_with_fix}) with $\beta=1.1$.
 Various definitions are used for the $\bar{\rho}$-function.
 Definition (\ref{eq:wb_rhobar_isothermal}) is used by default.
 If a different choice is made, this is indicated in the respective test.
 The second order spatial scheme is combined with a third order Runge Kutta method \cite{33} for time integration.
 For all test set-ups we assume an ideal gas law $p=(\gamma -1) \rho e$.
+The computations are performed on a regular cartesian grid.